Early Symptoms

 When blood flow is restricted, parts of your skin could appear to be drier than normal, more red, or an unusual color.

-While this can be caused by nerve pain in diabetics, it can also be the result of restricted blood flow from PAD.
+This can be the result of restricted blood flow from PAD.

 Advanced Symptoms